0 / 7 found

 Ganoderma lucidum

 CALMA glossy red shelf with a woody texture, used for over two thousand years in East Asian medicine.
-Packed with amazing micronutrients but not much culinary value — best as extract or capsules.
+Rich in beta-glucans, but no real culinary use.
+Best as extract or capsules.

 our sweet and strong gummies